vanackej/risco-mqtt-local/README.md

 ## Publish Topics

-risco-mqtt-home-assistant publishes one topic for every partition and for every zones in your risco alarm panel configuration.
+risco-mqtt-local publishes one topic for every partition and for every zones in your risco alarm panel configuration.

 Partitions topics format is `riscopanel/alarm/<partition_id>/status` where **partition_id** is the id of the partition